theode-roy/WiimotePairFrankenstein/README.md

-# WiimotePair
+# WiimotePairFrankenstein

-A utility app that pairs Wii Remotes to Macs running macOS 12.0 or newer.
+WiimotePair merged with community fixes and some of my own

-The latest download can be found [here](https://github.com/dolphin-emu/WiimotePair/releases/latest).
+Forked from EemilAhonen to add in their fixes more easily.
+Original can be found here: [here](https://github.com/dolphin-emu/WiimotePair/).